 Apply early and often.
 Whatever type of product you choose, apply it before you put on lipstick or lip gloss, not after.
 To keep your lips protected, reapply frequently.
 You need about six to eight coats during the day, so apply first thing in the morning, last thing at night, and every couple of hours during the day.
 To make this easier, stash a tube in your purse, one in the car, a third your desk, and another near the bed.

 Protect your lips when you’re outside.
 You cover your hands and feet when the temperature drops; do the same for your lips.
 Wear a scarf or a ski mask that covers your mouth when you go out in the cold.
-And remember to choose a lip balm with sun protection year-round.
+And remember to choose a lip balm with broad spectrum UV protection year-round.

 You Don't Get Enough Water